 This is why it may be a good idea to search for identical or similar trademarks in all the classes concerned, although you do not intend to register them since there could very well be reasons for objection or opposition to your request in the existence of such marks.

 It is worth noting that there is a disparity between countries in policy on the coexistence of similar or identical trademarks.
 In Switzerland, for example, no basis for refusal will be given to the existence of a previously registered trademark for similar goods.
 The previous trademark holder is responsible for challenging the new application in that region.
-At the other hand, the relationship between goods or services appears to be more important than the class in which a trademark is to be licensed in countries like the U.S. or the UK.
-At the end, the opinion of a local expert is often advisable to decide, at compliance with local procedures and policies of each marking office, whether a trademark should be licensed.
+On the other hand, the relationship between goods or services appears to be more important than the class in which a trademark is to be licensed in countries like the U.S. or the UK.
+In the end, the opinion of a local expert is often advisable to decide, in compliance with local procedures and policies of each marking office, whether a trademark should be licensed.

 Various countries, various rules

 There are several variations in the way it is applied in different countries right within the limits of the Nice classification.
-For example, in China, each Nice class has its own sub-classes.
+For example, in China, each Nice class has its sub-classes.
 If goods and services associated trademark belong to different sub-classes, a trademark can coexist within the same class.